-It should be noted that these lists aren’t top 10 lists, but instead, curated lists of popular books that might spark some summer reading ideas.
-Dive in!
+It should be noted that these lists aren’t top 10 lists, but instead, curated lists of popular books specifically for middle and high school readers.
+Let’s dive in!

 Middle School: Robotics